nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: Practical implementation

-to safe one vector addition.
-If a more accurate estimate of $\zeta_j$ is needed, numerical extrapolation can be used, e.g., by finding an interpolating polynomial $p(\alpha)$ for the data points $(\alpha_j^{(i)},\zeta_j^{(i)})$, $i=0,\dots,\ell$, and evaluating it at $\alpha=0$, using the Neville-Aitken algorithm.
-In our implementation, we use $c_1=10^{-3}$ and adapt the initial step-size heuristic from \cite{He2024}, where it is suggested to use $\alpha_0^{(0)}=1$ and

 to avoid small steps while simultaneously reducing the number of line-search steps.
-The interested reader is referred to the appendix for a detailed statement of the \Cref{alg:linesearch}.\\ Note that, if the linear update is performed, the damped linear residual
+The interested reader is referred to the supplementary material for a detailed statement of the algorithm.
+Note that, if the linear update is performed, the damped linear residual

-is used on the left-hand side of \eqref{eq:armijogoldstein} instead of $f(x_j+\alpha_jd_j))$.
+is used on the left-hand side of \eqref{eq:armijogoldstein} instead of $f(x_j+\alpha_jd_j)$.